-6.8 Gunnels Wood is the main employment area in Stevenage.
+- 6.8 Gunnels Wood is the main employment area in Stevenage.
 It is home to a range of international companies such as MBDA, GlaxoSmithKline, Airbus and Fujitsu Services.
 It also provides a hub for smaller businesses.
 This includes start-up companies and new premises such as the Business & Technology Centre, as well as more established companies in workshops and older buildings across the employment area.
-The employment area contains several of the sites identified in Policy EC1, including the Bioscience Catalyst.

-- 6.9 Gunnels Wood is well located in transport terms.
+The employment area contains several of the sites identified in Policy EC1, including the Bioscience Catalyst. - 6.9 Gunnels Wood is well located in transport terms.
 It has excellent access to the A1(M) at Junction 7.
 The railway station is just to the east between the Leisure Park and the Town Centre.
 The central part of Gunnels Wood, in particular, is a highly sustainable location.
 It is within easy walking distance of passenger transport connections and other services. - 6.10 Our evidence recognises that parts of Gunnels Wood perform differently.
 Some areas have modern premises and are well occupied.
 Others lack a coherent identity, have high levels of vacancy or are characterised by older buildings.
 Some sites are only developed to low density.
 However, the lack of new sites limits opportunities for companies to relocate to alternate premises within the town.
-This prevents under-used sites from being redeveloped (57).
+This prevents under-used sites from being redeveloped(54).
 The proposed new employment sites in this plan will positively address this issue. - 6.11 Within Gunnels Wood, high intensity uses should be located in the most accessible locations.
 This is in line with sustainability objectives and national guidance.
 The area immediately adjacent to 'Stevenage Central' is designated as the Edge-of-Centre Zone.
 It provides easy access to passenger transport facilities and the services of the town centre for employees. - 6.12 This area contains a number of low density or underutilised sites.
 It has significant potential to deliver additional employment floorspace and jobs.
-Our evidence base identifies the Edge-of-Centre Zone as an area which we should expect to deliver windfall schemes in the second half of the plan period(58). - 6.13 Where sites come forward for change of use or redevelopment, office and research uses will be permitted.
-To maximise delivery of floorspace and jobs, low-density schemes will be resisted(59).
-By 2031, the Edge-of-Centre zone should provide a transition from the redeveloped Leisure Park to the remainder of the employment area, including the provision of improved connecting routes for pedestrians and cyclists. - 6.14 In the long-term, this area may provide opportunities for other uses that complement both the operation of the employment area and the wider regeneration proposals in this area.
-This includes proposals for arts, culture and tourism development (60).
-However, it is important to prevent an over-dominance of these uses and to protect the primacy of the employment area.
-Any such proposals will continue to be treated as an exception to policy.
-They will need to meet any requirements relating to sequential testing and / or impact assessments set out in the NPPF and other relevant policies of this plan.
+Our evidence base identifies the Edge-of-Centre Zone as an area which we should expect to deliver windfall schemes in the second half of the plan period(55). - 6.13 Where sites come forward for change of use or redevelopment, office and research uses will be permitted.
+To maximise delivery of floorspace and jobs, low-density schemes will be resisted(56).
+By 2031, the Edge-of-Centre zone should provide a transition from the redeveloped Leisure Park to the remainder of the employment area, including the provision of improved connecting routes for pedestrians and cyclists.

-57 Stevenage Employment and Economy Baseline Study (NLP, 2013)
+54 Stevenage Employment and Economy Baseline Study (NLP, 2013)

-58 Employment Technical Paper (SBC, 2015)
+55 Employment Technical Paper (SBC, 2015)

-59 As a guide, plot ratios (the relationship between site area and floorspace) of 50-100% will normally be expected
+As a guide, plot ratios (the relationship between site area and floorspace) of 50-100% will normally be expected.